A Guide to Finding the Best Dentist in Chiang Mai

 A dental treatment room inside Dental World Chiang Mai

-Dental World Chiang Mai’s team of dentists is famous.
-Some of them are dental professors from Chiang Mai University.
+Dental World Chiang Mai’s team of dentists is mainly composed of dental professors from Chiang Mai University.

-They also have specialist dentists including orthodontists, oral surgeons, aesthetic dentists, implantologists, and even pediatric dentists.
+They also have specialist dentists including orthodontists, oral surgeons, aesthetic dentists, and even pediatric dentists.

 They even provide laughing gas for those who fear having their teeth drilled and squeezed.